JoshAddington/Show-NYC/README.md

 #### Running the local server
-Every time you run the local server, make sure that you have the virtualenv running.
-Your terminal wiil show the currently running virtualenv at the beginning of each command prompt line.
-If you followed the detailed python instructions, the command prompt will read `(intern-cms)<username>:<current folder> <user>$`.
+The virtualenv must be running to run the local server.
+The terminal will show the current virtualenv at each command prompt line.
+If you followed the detailed python instructions, the command prompt will read `(intern-cms)<computer-name>:<current folder> <user>$`.
 If the command prompt does not have the virtualenv name at the front, then activate it by running `workon intern-cms`.

-To get Angular running for the server, Node.js and npm will need to be installed.
+To run Angular on the server, Node.js and npm will need to be installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).
 Once Node and npm are installed, install Angular and it's dependencies listed in bower.json and package.json with
 ```
 npm install
 ```
-That only needs to be done for the initial project set up.

-Now, you'll need to have Django collect the static files(CSS, JS, icons) and put them into the folder to serve them from( This is set up in the kiosk/settings.py file.
-STATICFILES_DIRS is a list of folders that Django collects files from, and STATIC_ROOT is the folder where Django puts that collection of files to serve them from.
+Now, you'll need to have Django collect the static files(CSS, JS, icons) and put them into the folder to serve them from (This is set up in the kiosk/settings.py file.
+STATICFILES_DIRS is a list of folders that Django collects files from, and STATIC_ROOT is the folder where Django puts that collection of files to serve them from).

 To do this, `cd kiosk_cms` and run `python manage.py collectstatic --noinput`